meltaxa/solariot/README.md

 This script should work on most Inverters that talk Modbus TCP.
 You can customise your own modbus register file.

+Run on Python 3.5+.

-Install the required Python libraries for pymodbus, dweepy and influxdb:
+Install the required Python libraries:

 ```
 pip install -r requirements.txt